mehadi-trackrep/mehadihasan.com/blogs/elasticsearch/why-aws-elasticsearch-cluster-gets-yellow-status.md

  * Enable encryptions.
  * Choose the right instance types.
  * Use dedicated master nodes for ensuring cluster stability.
- * If budget is not problem the use Instance Store (local NVMs).
+ * If budget is not problem then use Instance Store (local NVMs).
- * 10-50GiB for searching & 30-50GiB for indexing.
+ * *10-50GiB for shard size* for **search-heavy** indices & *30-50GiB shard size* for **write-heavy** indices.
  * Keep the number of documents on each shard below 200 million.
  * Use warm or cold data storage tiers.
  * Use aliases for the main indices.
  * To enhance fault-tolerance, use multiple AZs & proper sharding.
- * For time-series data, use ILM.
+ * For time-series data, use Index Lifecycle Management (ILM).
  * Enable slow logs.
  * And as a general rule of thumb, we should have fewer than 3000 indices per GB of heap on master nodes.

 If we don't follow best practices, the cluster can become unstable.
 This instability can cause the cluster status to change from **green** to **yellow** or *even* **red**.
-This happens when one or more replica shards are in an unassigned state.
+This happens when one or more replica shards are in an unassigned state. ℹ️ Every data node sends its **heartbeat** to master nodes.
+When the master node misses a few heartbeats, it assumes the node has failed, marks it as dead, and immediately unassigns all shards that were on it (both primary and replica).
+Shard allocation is a very high-priority task for the master node.
+It immediately starts re-assigning the shards back to the newly available node.
+And when`the JVM memory pressure gets very high that means the GC gets paused for a long time which stops the node to send heartbeat to the master nodes`.

+> When does one or more shard get unassigned?

+Ans: 1) Overloaded Nodes (High CPU Spikes; High JVM Memory pressure) 2) Disk Space Watermark 3) Frequent Deployments or Restarts.

-This might occur when the JVM memory pressure is above **75%** or even** 92%**.
+Threfore, commonly this might occur when the JVM memory pressure is above **75%** or even** 92%**.
 If it consistently goes above 95% for a while, the cluster will trigger the circuit breaker to prevent it from crashing due to an out-of-memory issue.

 💡 The potential **root causes** include:

 1. Oversized shard
-2. Uneven shard allocation (hot node problem)
+2. Uneven shard allocation (**hot node** problem)
 3. Large field data caching
 4. Heavy aggregations
 5. Inefficient queries